Coalbrookdale: Museum

 In the century after the Old Blast Furnace closed, it became buried.
 There was a proposal for the site to be cleared and the furnace dismantled, but instead, it was decided to excavate and preserve it.
 It and a small museum were opened to celebrate 250 years of the Company in 1959.
 This became part of a larger project, the Ironbridge Gorge Museums.
 Its Museum of Iron is based in the Great Warehouse constructed in 1838 and Ironbridge Institute is based in the Long Warehouse, these two form the sides of an open space.
 On another side of which is the Old Blast Furnace, now under a building (erected in 1981) to protect it from the weather.
-The fourth side is a viaduct carrying the railway that delivers coal to the Ironbridge Power Station.
+The fourth side is a viaduct carrying the railway that delivered coal to the now demolished Ironbridge Power Station.
 One of the two tracks is due to be taken over by Telford Steam Railway as part of its southern extension from Horsehay.
 The Museum's archaeology unit continues to investigate the earlier history of Coalbrookdale, and has recently excavated the remains of the 17th century cementation furnaces, near the site of the Upper (formerly Middle) Forge.